f2hex/ai-code-wizard/README.md

-# Code Improvement Assistant using Mistral AI
+# Console Based Code Generation Assistant

 ## Overview

-The Code Improvement Assistant is a command-line interface (CLI) tool designed to enhance a program code using the Mistral Codestral LLM.
-This tool leverages the power of Mistral AI to automatically improve your code based on specified criteria indicated in a well prepared prompt.
+This project is about a LLM code generation assistant using a simple command-line interface (CLI) tool designed to create new program or to enhance an existing one code using a Gen AI based backend API using specified criteria indicated in a well prepared prompt.
+Currently Ollama and Mistral are implemented.

 ## Features